-In the copier market the concept to use a model to define "what good looks like" started with Tom Johnson and the Global group of companies.
-Sometimes referred to as the "Global Model" (or the Tom Johnson Model or Hey Hanson Model), it's the concept of setting a benchmark for what should be achievable.
-For example making 52% profit in service.
-By understanding what well run companies are achieving dealers can compare their numbers and see the areas where (in theory at least) there is room for improvement.
+In the copier market, the concept to use a model to define "what good looks like" involves setting benchmarks for what should be achievable (i.e. 52% service profit).
+By understanding what well run companies are achieving, dealers can compare their numbers to see the areas where (in theory at least) there is room for improvement.

 Putting the numbers together for the model is a process that would typically take several days working spreadsheets, however once our system is set up it’s a one minute exercise.

 Strategic Business Associates continue to evolve the benchmarks for dealer groups including the CDA, BPCA, SDG & PDG so that these members can share their model % with each other without having to share their actual financial $$.